Best Care Homes For Learning Disabilities In the UK

 Who is a Learning Disability Care Home For?

-A learning disability care home is for everyone that may require additional support in a home-from-home environment.
+A learning disability care home is for everyone who may require additional support in a home-from-home environment.
 They could live with any of the following conditions:

 - Autism spectrum disorder